Fashion Week Beginnings

 Toronto Fashion Week

-One of the youngest installments of Fashion Week is Toronto.
+One of the youngest installments of Fashion Week in Toronto.
 It only started in 2000 by Robin Kay and her Fashion Design Council of Canada partner Pat McDonagh.
 Since then, the event has had a tumultuous ride with various big brand sponsors like L’Oreal and Mastercard picking it up only to drop it a few years later.
 The latest company to drop Toronto was IMG, who cited a lack of local funding.
 Peter Freed, a local condo developer, is the newest sponsor to fund the event and hopes Toronto Fashion Week will rise from its ashes.
 He moved the event from David Pecaut Square to the city’s fashion hub in Yorkville.
 He plans to scale down the event to just three days (so, not a week anymore) and focus on fewer designers who are established.

 Like style, Fashion Weeks are bound to keep evolving as seasons go by.
 Our consignment store offers the same ever-changing trends you see on the runways.
-To shop designer clothing for less than designer prices, stop by Extoggery.
+To shop for designer clothing for less than designer prices, stop by Extoggery.
 We offer the best deals in brand-name clothing from Toronto brand Pink Tartan to internationally renowned fashion houses like Diane Von Furstenberg and Armani.
 Stop by today to view our exclusive selection or to earn money on clothes you no longer wear.